talashilkarraj/counter_button-Quicksell_Task/README.md

 <strong>Quicksell Task:</strong><br>
-Counter Component<br>
+Counter<br><br>
-The files are submitted as an entry for task given by Quicksell.
+The files are submitted as an entry for the task given by Quicksell under 'FrontEnd Mini Task'.

 ![](screenshots/Counter-Image.png)
 ![](Counter-Component.webm)